ebrensi/heatflask/backend/README.md

 # Heatflask backend
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 This is the server-side code for [Heatflask](https://www.heatflask.com ).
-It is written in Python using the [Flask](https://flask.palletsprojects.com/en/1.1.x) framework.
+It is written in Python using the [Sanic](https://sanic.dev/en/guide/) framework.
 I called the app Heatflask because it originally made heatmaps from [Strava](https://www.strava.com) data using Flask as the backend.
-Flask is getting a little dated and I am open to moving to a different platform, or even a different language.
-For now the Flask backend is pretty stable and runs itself without much intervention.
+It made more sense to have an Async backend so I went with Sanic.

 ## Contributing
 If you want to try your hand at Heatflask development, you will need to be able to test any changes you make on your own machine.
 These instuctions assume you are using Linux.
 I have not tried development on another OS.
 New to Linux?
 I recommend [Pop_OS!](https://system76.com/pop).